Jamesgt/dynablaster/src/Renderer.coffee.md

 			return material

 		getEntity: (type, x, y) ->
+			return if type is Table.EMPTY
 			material = @materials[type]
 			geometry = switch type
-				when 'X' then new THREE.BoxGeometry @tileSize-2, @tileSize-2, @tileSize-2
-				when 'S' then new THREE.BoxGeometry @tileSize-2, @tileSize-2, @tileSize-2
+				when 'X','S','F' then new THREE.BoxGeometry @tileSize-2, @tileSize-2, @tileSize-2
 				when '1', '2' then new THREE.SphereGeometry @tileSize/2-2
 				when 'B' then new THREE.SphereGeometry @tileSize/2-4